A snazzy side hustle is an excellent strategy to making life a little easier.

 Side hustle: a party podcast?
 A party reviewer?

 I’m just giving you those examples to show you that this is really something anyone can do thanks to the internet and people’s help.

-Once you have a few ideas, you need test whether this side hustle will actually make money and work.
+Once you have a few ideas, you need to test whether this side hustle will actually make money and work.
+Could it replace a day job?
+Or be a part-time job?
 Some of the best ways to test: